Library

 Trees and Shrubs

-The roots of trees and shrubs can affect footings by removing moisture from clay soils immediately underneath the building causing subsidence as the clays shrink.
+The roots of trees and shrubs can affect footings by removing moisture from clay soils immediately underneath the building, causing subsidence as the clay shrinks.

-Care should be taken when selecting trees and, as a guide, the trees listed should not be planted within the distance of their mature height from the house depending on the site classification and whether they are to be planted in a line or in a group.
+Care should be taken when selecting trees.
+As a guide, the trees listed below should not be planted within the distance of their mature height from the house depending on the site classification and whether they are planted in a line or in a group.

 | Acacias | But-But | Blue Gum |